The Scent of Joseph's Shirt

-The Scent of Joseph's Shirt (بوی پیراهن یوسف) is a 1995 war and drama film written and directed by Ebrahim Hatamikia, Iranian director, who is described as "of the most outstanding directors of war genre."
-The film is on the Iran–Iraq War prisoners of war.
+The Scent of Joseph's Shirt (بوی پیراهن یوسف) is a 1995 war and drama film written and directed by Ebrahim Hatamikia, Iranian director, who is described as " one of the most outstanding directors of war genre."
+The film focuses on the prisoners of war of the 1980-1988 Iran–Iraq War.
 In an interview, Hatamikia said that the film portrays his perception of the concept of the reappearance of Muhammad al-Mahdi.

 Plot

-Daei Ghafoor is a taxi driver whose son is said to have been killed during the Iran–Iraq War, but he does not believe it.
+Daei Ghafoor is a taxi driver whose son is said to have been killed during the Iran–Iraq War, but in his heart he still believes that his son is alive.
 Despite all the evidence pointing to the death of his son, Yousef, he still is waiting for his return.
-One day, Daei Ghafoor meets a woman, Shirin, in the airport.
+One day, Daei Ghafoor meets a woman, Shirin, at the airport.
 Shirin has returned to Iran from Europe to find her brother, Khosrow, a missing soldier in the war.
 Both begin looking for their loved ones.

 Cast

 The following actors played role in the film: